Garden Tips

 2. It replenishes (if organic) the soil for next year.

-4. It keeps your shoes from getting all dirty.
+4. It keeps your shoes from getting all dirty as you walk in the garden.

 Organic mulches for the vegetable garden could be grass clippings, leaves, straw or a cover crop cut down just before planting.
 Some people use carpeting turned upside down to put down pathways.
-Plastic mulch is suggested for use around melons to heat up the soil, control weeds and protect the melons from rotting on the ground.
-We used newspapers with leaves on top last year with good success.
-We didn’t need to weed in areas that had the newspaper and leaves.
+Plastic mulch can be used around melons to heat up the soil, control weeds and protect the melons from rotting on the ground.
+We use newspapers with leaves on top with excellent results.
+We didn't need to weed in areas that had the newspaper and leaves.
 The papers rotted and what was left was tilled under at the end of the season.
-Don’t use colored glossy paper for this.
+Don't use the colored glossy advertising for this.
 We put all our grass clippings on our vegetable gardens.
+6 to 8 sheets of newspaper should be enough, less will rot too quickly and you will have weeds before the end of the season.
+More layers are OK, don't bother to count.

 For flower gardens you can use wood chips, bark chips, cocoa hulls, and various materials that nurseries sell.
 For flower gardens, a mulch that remains through-out the year is good but in a vegetable garden you want a material that decomposes readily so that at the end of the season your bed can be turned under.

-There is a method first used by a woman named Ruth Stout.
-She used a lot of straw and never turned her beds under.
+There is a no till method, first used by a woman named Ruth Stout, where you use a lot of straw and never turned the beds under.
 There are also living mulches that are grown for the purpose of protecting and replenishing the soil.
-If you want more information on these topics visit our [Garden Questions] pages.
+But we have experimented and found newspaper with leaves on top to be superior.
+If you don't put the paper down first, weeds will quickly pop through.
+Also, brown leaves steal nitrogen away from plants as they decompose so a barrier is needed.
+Grass clippings are full of nitrogen so don't create this problem.

 When you see a tree trimming truck in your area, stop and talk to the tree trimmers.
 Ask if they would drop the shredded wood chips at your house.
-They are great for mulching perennial beds and other areas where you have plants but won’t be tilling the ground.
-You might want to offer the trimmers a little something (soda pop, cookies, etc) as a thank-you.
+They are great for mulching perennial beds and other areas where you have plants but won't be tilling the ground.
+You might want to offer the trimmers a little something (a cold drink, cookies, etc) as a thank-you.

 Zones